atulkumarpccs/Autonomous-Systems-Interview-Practice-Project/Q&A.md

 ## Coding

 #### Question 6 :[Code] Explain the steps behind how an Extended Kalman Filter is implemented.
-Answer : Added the extended kalman filetr impelementation and the commnet are self explaratory.
+Answer : Added the extended kalman filter impelementation and the commnet are self explaratory.